These Jalapeño Cheddar Cornbread Bites make the perfect topping for chilis, soups and salads!

 Large Whisk – A whisk with a large head works well for stirring batter like this cornbread.
 I have several different sizes and types of whisks, as they are a super handy kitchen tool.

-- 2 1/2 cups Bob's Red Mill cornbread mix
+- 2 1/2 cups Bob's Red Mill or other cornbread mix

 - 1 large egg